 Your hormones don’t just change on a monthly basis, they also change daily.
 And they’re hugely affected by your lifestyle — like how stressed you are and the type of diet you eat.

 Everyone is unique and what’s normal for one woman might be abnormal for another.
-But here’s some common signs that your hormones might be imbalanced:
+Common signs that your hormones might be imbalanced include:

 - irregular or absent periods